Azure/ARO-RP/docs/admin-portal.md

 1. Complete Steps mentioned above to build and compile portal.

-1. Make sure development environment variables are set and also set `export NO_NPM=1`
+1. Make sure development environment variables are set and also set `export NO_NPM=1`.
+Setting this environment variable will make sure in development mode that the admin portal does not redirect to the front end development server at localhost:3000 and instead will route to localhost:8444 where the front end code is being served by the RP

 1. Run `make run-portal`